walmartlabs/concord-website/docs/plugins/automaton.md

        tenant: myAutomatonTenant
 ```

+The task starts the performance run on Automaton asynchronously and proceeds
+with the next flow steps immediately.

+Available parameters are:

 - `projectName`: name of the project on the Automaton server
 - `gitUrl`: HTTPS git URL for the repository containing the performance test
 definition